stylkand/Multimedia-Technology/README.md

 ## 📋**Description**

-This repository contains an implementation of a simple **Hangman** game with it's basic functions.
+This repository contains an implementation of a simple **Hangman** game with basic functionalities.

 **Details:**